CSA - Certified Solution Architect

 Agent Based Backup

-Backup the filesystem to an S3 bucket (potentially in a different zone):
+Backup the filesystem directly to an S3 bucket

 • Incremental